Minnesota State Loan Repayment Program (SLRP)

 This project is supported by the State of Minnesota and the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant HRSA–18–011, State Loan Repayment Program, CFDA 93.165.
 The program is funded fifty percent by the federal grant and fifty percent by the state appropriation.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.

 Approved sites are responsible for recruiting their own providers within these guidelines.
 The Office of Rural Health and Primary Care can provide a limited amount of technical assistance through its state–funded recruitment and retention program.
-For technical assistance on eligibility or the applications, contact:
+For technical assistance, contact:

 Minnesota Office of Rural Health and Primary Care